A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Underwater Detection Dataset

-To address the lack of real open-sea farm dataset problem, we collect and annotate an underwater dataset called UDD from a real open-sea farm.
-It contains 2227 underwater images which has 3 types of marine organisms (seacucumber, seaurchin and scallop) and corresponding manually annotated coordinates.
-To the best of our knowledge, this is the first one collected from a real open-sea farm and is also the closest one to the ideal picking environment for underwater robot picking until now.
+To provide a benchmark for researchers, we first gather an underwater dataset from a real open-sea farm and present a corresponding comparable results.
+It contains 2,227 underwater images which has three types of creatures (seacucumber, seaurchin and scallop).
+To the best of our knowledge, this is the first 4K HD dataset collected from a real open-sea farm and is also the closest one to the real picking environment for underwater robot grabbing.
+In addition to harvesting sea creatures, efforts in developing these datasets would also be useful in robotic missions intended to culling sea creatures, monitoring the spatiotemporal growth of sea creatures, \emph{etc}.